haproxy/haproxy/doc/lua-api/index.rst

   Use :js:func:`core.queue` to get a new Queue object.

+.. js:function:: Queue.alarm()

+  **context**: task, action, service

+  Sets a wakeup alarm on the current Lua context so that when new data becomes available on the Queue, the current Lua context is woken up automatically.
+It can be combined with :js:func:`core.wait` to wait for Queue events.

+  :param class_queue queue: A :ref:`queue_class` to the current queue

 .. js:function:: Queue.size(queue)

   This function returns the number of items within the Queue.